puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 {:.concept}
 ## Testing your module with PDK

+[KARI: Testing and validating the module are two separate tasks; should I treat them as two separate concepts as well?
+I thought it made sense to lump them together as two kinds of "testing", but I'm reconsidering that.]

 PDK provides tools to help you run unit tests on your module and validate your new module's metadata, syntax, and style.

 By default, the PDK module template includes tools that can: